chainer/chainerrl/examples/atari/dqn/README.md

 ## Training times

 We ran this DQN example 5 times for each of 59 Atari domains, for a total of 295 runs.
 Over these 295 runs, on average our implementation took **4.23 days** on a single GPU.
 Looking at the average training time for individual domains (over 5 runs for that domain), we find that YarsRevenge finishes the most quickly, taking only **3.23 days** on average.
 The slowest domain was UpNDown, which took **4.67 days** to complete on average.
-This is very competitive, as several DQN implementations take on the order of 10 days for a single run.